Epidemiology & Public Health

 - University of Maryland, Baltimore, MPH, Community and Population Health, 2018

-Mammary gland carcinogenesis, Adipose tissue biology, Breast Cancer Survivorship, Health Equity, Environmental Health Sciences, Community Based Participatory Research (CBPR)
+Mammary gland carcinogenesis, Adipose tissue biology, Breast Cancer Survivorship, Health Disparities, Environmental Health Sciences, Participatory Health Research

 Jones LP, Buelto D, Tago E, Owusu-Boaitey K. (2011) Abnormal mammary adipose tissue environment of Brca1 mutant mice show a persistent deposition of highly vascularized multilocular adipocytes.
 J Can Sci & Ther http://dx.doi.org/10.4172/1948-5956.S2-004. * Corresponding author